Updated March 8, 2023

 Intermediate Shell Scripting Commands

-- Dig: This is another Intermediate command of shell scripting which is used to query the Domain name servers and provide information about the host addresses, nameservers, mail exchanges, etc. related information.
+- Dig: This is another Intermediate command which is used to query the Domain name servers and provide information about the host addresses, nameservers, mail exchanges, etc. related information.
 It is mostly used to query a single given host.

 Advanced Shell Scripting Commands

 The advanced commands are:

 - Uptime: This is a command which is used to keep a track of any malicious or any unusual activity that might be affecting your system.
 Uptime is used to know what actually happened when the server was left unattended.

 - Wall: This is one of the most essential shell scripting commands, especially for an administrator as this can be used to broadcast a message to n number of people, to all those who have their mesg permission set to yes.
 The message is then provided as the argument to a wall or it is also sent as standard input for a wall.

 - Mesg: This command lets you take the control that whether the people can make use of the “write” by providing an option of y|n.

 - w: This command is though just a one-letter command can make wonders possible as it is a combination of who and uptime commands which are given in a sequence immediately after the other.

 - top: It is used to display all the processes of a CPU.
 This command is best known as it refreshes itself and continuously displays all the CPU processes which are up and running at one point of time until and unless an interrupt command is given.